Lilla Skin & Body Care

 And many more fruits, vegetables and herbs contain incredible ingredients, which can reduce inflammation and aid healing.

-What to eat to help our oily inflamed skin?
+What to eat to help your oily, inflamed skin?

 I hope this will help You to better understand Acne and how to treat it!
-If you live in Luxembourg (or even in Europe :), ) please do not hesitate to contact me.
+If you live in Washington, DC :)please do not hesitate to contact me.

 Thank you dear clients for achieving this!
 Together we planted 272 Trees!!